Uber eats alternative: Create your own restaurant ordering system

 If you’re not familiar with WordPress and WooCommerce, here’s a quick introduction:

 WordPress is 100% free, open-source software that’s by far the most popular way to make a website.
-According to W3Techs, WordPress powers over a third of all the websites that you visit on the Internet.
+According to W3Techs, WordPress powers over a third of all websites.

-Then, WooCommerce is a free extension for WordPress that adds full-service eCommerce features to the core WordPress software.
-WooCommerce is, in turn, the most popular way to make an eCommerce store, according to Built With.
+Then, WooCommerce is a free extension for WordPress that adds full-service eCommerce features to WordPress.
+WooCommerce is most popular way to make an eCommerce store.

 While you won’t be using WooCommerce to create a “traditional” eCommerce store, all of the features that it adds are also what you need to create your own Uber Eats alternative for free online ordering.
 You can also use other extensions to customize it to meet your restaurant’s needs.